kbbentain/IT342-G5-EnglishTek/README.md

 I am kind in action but harsh in thinking.
 I spend most of my time playing online games and listening to music.
 Every Saturday, I practice my bass guitar skills.
-My dream job is to become a Quality Assurance specialis
+My dream job is to become a Quality Assurance specialis.
 ```